Skip to Main Content Skip navigation

 • Search for 'regent university'

-• Search for your key words (or titles or authors).
+• Search for your key words, titles, or authors.
 Try different combinations.

-• Note, Google automatically looks for synonyms & other spellings.
+• Google automatically looks for synonyms & other spellings.

-• When you find an article that's available in our collection, it will have 'Viewit@regent.edu' in the right margin, or a database link
+• When you find an article that's in our collection, it will have a link to the article in the right margin

-• For books that come up, you will need to copy the title and come to Primo to see if we have them
+• For books or articles that don't give a link, you will need to copy the title into Primo to see if we have them or to request them

 Tips for Using Google Scholar (Special Operators)

-• try enclosing words in quotation marks to get exact phrases like "first amendment"
+• try enclosing key phrases in quotation marks to zero in on them, like "first amendment" or "attachment theory"

-• try synonyms and variations; use the word OR between them, like college OR university
+• try synonyms & similar terms; use the word OR between them, like college OR university

 • use the minus symbol to exclude unrelated words, like Abraham -Lincoln (if you want Abraham from the Bible)